-Start dreaming: Our favourite things to do in Rio de Janeiro
+Keep planning: Our tips to backpack in Rio de Janeiro

 The country’s 5th largest city is more popular with national than international visitors.
 Its beautiful beaches, like Praia do Futuro, Meireles or Mucuripe, are its best asset.
 But the gorgeous neoclassical architecture, good food and relaxed vibes are as many reasons to stay.
 It can get crowded in the summer so plan a visit outside Brazilian holidays; there’s no bad weather in Fortaleza anyway.

 It’s a really long time since I visited Fortaleza, but my memories are of colonial palaces lit up by the bright sun; a slow-paced life, busy lazying at the beach and at cafe terraces.

 Fortaleza is a charming urban stop before losing your head on the extensive sandy dunes of Lençóis Maranhenses National Park.